jellyfin/jellyfin-vue/README.md

 Hosted by Cloudflare Pages.

-⚠️ **This only works for Jellyfin servers that [are behind a reverse proxy and has HTTPS correctly set up](https://jellyfin.org/docs/general/networking/#running-jellyfin-behind-a-reverse-proxy)**.
+⚠️ **This only works for Jellyfin servers that [are behind a reverse proxy and have HTTPS set up correctly](https://jellyfin.org/docs/general/networking/#running-jellyfin-behind-a-reverse-proxy)**.
 If your server runs over HTTP, you must use another deployment type.

 ## Docker Container 📦